 |Two-way||(Two locations)||Switch system|

 |RCD||GFI (GFCI)||30ma trip-setting in UK, 5ma in USA|

 So a UK visitor here may wonder if my website is of any use for, say, troubleshooting UK electrical problems.
 Good question.
-In general, I would say No, since the applicability of things here in the colonies to back home will never be certain.
-But, again in general, I will say that the basic ideas will apply.
-I am thinking especially of the overall approach in the Troubleshooting page.
+For specifics, I would say no, since the applicability of things here in the colonies to back home will never be certain.
+But for basic concepts and approaches to troubleshooting, I would say yes.
+I'm thinking especially of the overall approach in the Troubleshooting page.